 \section{Calculation of the cross-validation based $PRESS(\lambda)$-functions}

-From the Equations (\ref{PRESS_segmented}, \ref{PRESS}) and the matrix- and vector augmentations in Equation (\ref{Xlambda}), it is clear that the computationally fast versions of the SegCV and LooCV with the associated $PRESS$-statistic is also valid for TR-problems when the regularisation parameter $\lambda$ is treated as a fixed quantity.
+From Equations (\ref{PRESS_segmented}, \ref{PRESS}) and the matrix- and vector augmentations in Equation (\ref{Xlambda}), it is clear that the computationally fast versions of the SegCV and LooCV with the associated $PRESS$-statistic are also valid for TR-problems when the regularisation parameter $\lambda$ is treated as a fixed quantity.

 Below we will first handle the general case of segmented cross-validation.
 Thereafter we derive an equation assuring fast calculations of the regularised leverages in the vectors $\bh_\lambda$ necessary for the LooCV situation.
 The required calculations are remarkably similar to a computationally efficient calculation of the fitted values $\hat{\by}_\lambda$ and closely related to the corresponding regularised regression coefficients $\bb_\lambda$ in (\ref{bRRSVD}).
 Both $\bh_{\lambda}$, $\hat{\by}_\lambda$ (and $\bb_\lambda$) can be obtained from the SVD of the original centred data matrix $\bX$.
 This makes the computations of the exact LooCV-based $PRESS(\lambda)$-function defined in (\ref{PRESSlambda}) below about as efficient as the approximation obtained by the $GCV(\lambda)$ in (\ref{GCVdef}).